Fossil Group (FOSL) Q3 2017 Results - Earnings Call Transcript

 Gene Vladimirov - Instinet LLC

 Hey, guys.
 This is Gene Vladimirov on for Simeon.
 Can you speak to the differences you've seen between Kors Access and the Fossil brand wearables?
 And why do you think the full price sell-through is different?
-As you ramp up other portfolio brands, would you expect them to have similar trends?
+As you ramp up other portfolio brands, would you expect them to exhibit similar trends?

 Kosta N. Kartsotis - Fossil Group, Inc.

-I think we mentioned this before that we've seen right out of the box, starting last year, Kors selling extremely well.
+I think we mentioned this before that we've seen right out of the box, starting last year, the Kors selling extremely well.
 Part of that is just the average retail on Kors is higher.
 Obviously, it's around $250.
-So to go $350 – $400 for a smartwatch is not as much of a lift as in Fossil, where the average retail is $120 and we're going to $300, which is why we put in place some promotional activity in Fossil just to generate sales and demand and engage the customers.
+So to go $350-$400 for a smartwatch is not as much of a lift as in Fossil, the average retail is $120 and we were going to $300, which is why we put in place some promotional activity in Fossil just to generate sales and demand and engage the customers.
 So that was the main reason for it.

 Gregory A. McKelvey - Fossil Group, Inc.